iszczesniak/cpp/containers/index.md

 can use the `cbegin` and `cend` functions.

-The `cbegin` and `cend` are for convenience only, because they are
-despensible: we can achieve the same functionality by calling the `begin` and `end` functions for container that is referenced by a const reference, which we can do with the `std::as_const` function.
+The `cbegin` and `cend` are for convenience only, because they are despensible.
+We can achieve the same functionality by calling the `begin` and `end` functions for a non-const container when we reference the container with a const reference, which we can do with the `std::as_const` function.

 {% highlight c++ %}
 {% include_relative iterate_old.cc %}